RachelFoare/Pangenome-construction-using-VG/README.md

 Let's start with writting a complete .sh file that the HPC will be able to run.

-Open a note pad, e.g. ```micro```.
+Open a note pad, e.g. ```nano```.
 In the notepad, specify the resources needed for the job (i.e. job name, wall time, nodes, number of tasks, cpu, RAM, etc).
+Note : optional.

 Let's do a dummy script called ```helloworld_script.sh``` to test that, without specified resources :
 ```sh